-PCIe cables are used primary to provide power to the installed graphics cards and other large and power hungry expansion cards.
+PCIe cables are used primarily to provide power to the installed graphics cards and other large and power hungry expansion cards.
 PCIe cables connect directly from the Power Supply Unit to the installed PCIe Expansion Card; Graphics Card.

 A typical PCIe x16 slot on which you install the graphics card supplies 75 watts of power.
 This is not nearly sufficient for many mid to high-end graphics cards.

 In order to cater to the power requirement of such large and demanding cards, PCIe cables are used.
 In the text below, we explore what are PCIe cables used for in detail, how they connect and what their uses are.

 While most of the expansion cards like a network adapter, sound card, video capture card etc, do not require PCIe cables – as they get sufficient power from the slot itself – graphics cards, on the other hand, require extra power directly supplied from the PSU.

 Depending upon the installed card you have, you may require a single, all the way to three or more PCIe power cables.

 What Are PCIe Cables Used For?

 So as mentioned earlier, PCIe cables are used to connect power hungry devices like a graphics card to a Power Supply Unit.

 For most PCIe expansion cards, the power provided by the PCIe slot itself suffices.
 However, for demanding cards like graphics cards, the 75 watts provided by the PCIe x16 slot is not sufficient.

 It is worth noting here that only the medium to high end graphics cards have a need for PCIe cables to provide them with extra power.

 Some Graphics Cards Do Not Require Power Cables

 Many low end dedicated cards do not need to be connected to a PCIe cable.